tariqul-islam/Variational-Step-for-Mixed-AWGN-IN-Removal-form-Images/readme.md

-This is the code for the paper: Mohammad Tariqul Islam, Dipayan Saha, S. M. Mahbubur Rahman, M. Omair Ahmad, M. N. S. Swamy, "A Variational Step for Removal of Mixed Gaussian-Impulse Noise from Images".
+This is the code for the paper:

+Islam, Mohammad Tariqul, Dipayan Saha, SM Mahbubur Rahman, M. Omair Ahmad, and M. N. S. Swamy.
+"A Variational Step for Reduction of Mixed Gaussian-Impulse Noise from Images."
+In 2018 10th International Conference on Electrical and Computer Engineering (ICECE), pp. 97-100.
+IEEE, 2018.

 The codes have been run and tested on MATLAB 2016b.